Tag Archive | 1972

 Over the years I have learned just how accurate those simulations were as I’ve encountered many of the hazards portrayed.
 Thankfully, it’s only occasionally that such things happen.
 The hubby and I, if we are in the car together, will comment in unison ‘Driver’s Training film!’ when something we experienced in the simulator occurs in real life.

-This photo is from the Eisenhower High School 1972 annual.
+This photo is from the Eisenhower High School 1973 annual.
 The headline above this proclaimed “380 license-hungry students swamp driver education course this year.”
-Apparently there were a bunch of us who turned 16 that year.
+Apparently there were a bunch of us who turned 16 in 1973.

 The instruction I received was successful and on my 16th birthday I took the tests – written and driving – and emerged as a licensed driver and, despite losing points for parallel parking, never came close to Mariam Hargrave’s, 212 lessons, eight years of time, and over $700 (US) spent.